Signs, Symptoms and Antidotes of Common Poisons

 Treatment of anticholinergic poisoning is mostly supportive: benzodiazepines for agitation, active cooling for hyperthermia, urinary catheterisation, and cardiac monitoring (tricyclics widen the QRS and can produce ventricular arrhythmias treated with sodium bicarbonate).
 Physostigmine, the specific antidote, is rarely available in Indian hospitals and is reserved for severe central toxicity without QRS widening; the seizure and asystole risk has kept it off most state formularies.

-Opioid toxidrome is the easiest to recognise and the most rewarding to treat.
+The opioid toxidrome is among the most reliably reversible presentations in emergency toxicology.
 The triad of pinpoint pupils, respiratory depression and depressed mental status is pathognomonic.
 Naloxone (sold in India as Nalox, Naltima and as generic ampoules of 0.4 mg/ml) reverses the picture within 60 to 90 seconds.

 Sympathomimetic toxidrome (amphetamine, methamphetamine, MDMA, cocaine, synthetic cathinones) shares mydriasis and tachycardia with the anticholinergic pattern but the patient is diaphoretic and has active bowel sounds.
 Treatment is benzodiazepines in escalating doses for agitation, hypertension and tachycardia; active cooling for hyperthermia (mortality climbs steeply above 40 degrees Celsius); and avoidance of beta-blockers as a single agent because unopposed alpha stimulation can worsen coronary spasm in cocaine toxicity.